appledavevc/GP-Website/README.md

 ---

-Thank you for your interest in the Ghent Photography app.
+Thank you for your interest in the Ghent Photography website.
 We hope you enjoy your visual adventure through Ghent and find inspiration in the artistry of photography.

 Happy exploring!